natcap/invest.users-guide/source/en/sdr.rst

 Texture is the principal factor affecting K, but soil profile, organic matter and permeability also contribute.
 It varies from 70/100 for the most fragile soil to 1/100 for the most stable soil (in US customary units).
 Erodibility is typically measured on bare reference plots, 22.2 m-long on 9% slopes, tilled in the direction of the slope and having received no organic matter for three years.

-The European Soil Data Centre (ESDAC) provides a Global Soil Erosion dataset, which contains a global erodibility (Kfactor) layer, but it is coarse, 25km resolution. https://esdac.jrc.ec.europa.eu/content/global-soil-erosion
+The European Soil Data Centre (ESDAC) provides a Global Soil Erosion dataset, which contains a global erodibility (Kfactor) layer, but it is coarse, 25km resolution. https://esdac.jrc.ec.europa.eu/content/global-soil-erosion.
+They also provide a more detailed erodibility layer for much of Europe: https://esdac.jrc.ec.europa.eu/content/soil-erodibility-k-factor-high-resolution-dataset-europe.

 General global soil data are available from the Soil and Terrain Database (SOTER) Programme (https://data.isric.org:443/geonetwork/srv/eng/catalog.search).
 They provide some area-specific soil databases, as well as SoilGrids globally (https://www.isric.org/explore/soilgrids).
 They do not provide an already-prepared erodibility map, but rasters of sand/silt/clay/organic matter/etc can be used to calculate erodibility.
 There are a variety of equations available to calculate erodibility, which require different types of input data.
 See below for a couple of examples.